5 MinsSept 20, 2021

 Another option for Malavika is to take another personal loan for a lower rate of interest and use it to pay off her current loan.
 But she should keep in mind the processing fees, etc, the new lender would charge, before transferring her loan.

 Axis Bank offers a range of Personal Loans tailored to meet the needs of most borrowers.
 To know more, click here.
-Calculate your EMI on a personal loan and know more.
+Calculate on our Personal Loan EMI Calculator to know more.